raspberrypilearning/nature-rover/en/step_2.md

 --- /task ---

---- task ---

 When the `up` and `down` buttons are clicked, the rover should change its `y` position, by a small amount.
 Increasing `y` will make the rover move up.
 Decreasing `y` will make the rover move down.

+--- task ---

+Add code so the buttons make the rover move up and down

 ```blocks3
 when I receive [up v]